Rguio007/Rguio007/README.md

 🤔 I'm looking for help to gain seniority.

-💬 Ask me about crypto, tech, gym, F1 or finances!
+💬 Ask me about crypto, tech, F1 or finances!

 📫 You can reach me through my phone,email or linkedin.